top of page

 Power Platform adoption maturity model.

-One proposed app solution was initially scoped to be licensed per user for up to 4,000 staff, an approach that would have cost hundreds of thousands of dollars annually.
-By switching to the Power Apps pay-as-you-go model, the client reduced projected licensing costs to under NZ$5,000 per year, based on actual usage patterns.
+One proposed application was initially scoped to be licensed by user for up to 4,000 staff members.
+This approach would result in costs of hundreds of thousands of dollars annually.
+By transitioning to the Power Apps pay-as-you-go model, the client managed to reduce projected licensing costs to under NZ$5,000 per year, based on actual usage patterns.

 Technical Debt Reduction

-Over five years, the client had built hundreds of apps and thousands of flows.
-Most with unclear ownership or purpose.
-In one example, a Canvas app relied on 15 SharePoint lists to manage data visibility.
-We re-architected this solution using Dataverse, simplifying the structure, improving security, and reducing maintenance costs.
+Over five years, the client had amassed hundreds of apps and thousands of flows.
+Most of these had unclear ownership or purpose.
+In one case, a Canvas app depended on 15 SharePoint lists to manage data visibility.
+We restructured this solution using Dataverse, streamlining the architecture, enhancing security, and lowering maintenance costs.

-We also used Microsoft’s CoE Starter Kit to identify and archive unused apps and flows, further reducing clutter and improving platform reliability.
+We also employed Microsoft’s CoE Starter Kit to identify and archive unused apps and flows.
+This effort further minimized clutter and boosted platform reliability.

 Line graph titled "Cloud flows Creation Trend" shows flow increase from 2017-2022, peaking at 100 in 2020 with blue shaded area.